Crypto Inverse-Power Options and Fractional Stochastic Volatility: Model framework

 While the characteristic function (\ref{2.2.3}) already fully determines the required conditional distribution, we give the next result for the existence of the associated density function as the inverse Fourier transform.
 This existence property will lay the foundation for justifying the general pricing--hedging formulas in Section \ref{sec:3}.

-\begin{theorem} For any fixed $0\leq t_{0}<t$, the conditional distribution of the log-price, $\mathcal{L}(\log S_{t}|\mathscr{F}_{t_{0}})$, is absolutely continuous with respect to the Lebesgue measure. \end{theorem}
+\begin{theorem} For any fixed $0\leq t_{0}<t$, the conditional distribution of the log-price, $\mathcal{L}(\log S_{t}|\mathcal{F}_{t_{0}})$, is absolutely continuous with respect to the Lebesgue measure. \end{theorem}

-We finish this section with a brief discussion of how the crypto price dynamics under the physical measure, say $\PP$, equivalent to $\Q$, may be reverse-engineered from (\ref{2.2.1}).
+We finish this section with a brief discussion of how the crypto price dynamics (\ref{2.1}) under the original physical measure $\PP$ may be reverse-engineered from (\ref{2.2.1}).
 One possibility under which the L\'{e}vy properties (namely increment independency and stationarity) of $X$ and $Y$ stay is with some constant $\zeta>0$ and the Radon--Nikodym derivative

 where $\mathcal{E}$ denotes the Dol\'{e}ans--Dade exponential.
-This type of measure change, known as the Esscher transform (see, e.g., [Madan and Milne, 1991] \cite{MM}), is workable in the present context since the log-cumulative return process $\log(S/S_{0})$ has a finite second moment.\footnote{In the language of [Jacod and Shiryaev, 2010] \cite{JS}, this means that the process $\log(S/S_{0})$ is ``exponentially special.''} We refer to [Hubalek and Sgarra, 2009] \cite{HS} for a profound discussion of this type of measure changes specifically for the Barndorff-Nielsen--Shephard model, which has $X$ being a Brownian motion and $h$ the exponential kernel.
+This type of measure change, known as the Esscher transform (see, e.g., [Madan and Milne, 1991] \cite{MM}), is workable in the present context since the log-cumulative return process $\xi=\log(S/S_{0})$ has a finite second moment.\footnote{In the language of [Jacod and Shiryaev, 2010] \cite{JS}, this means that the process $\log(S/S_{0})$ is ``exponentially special.''} We refer to [Hubalek and Sgarra, 2009] \cite{HS} for a discussion of this type of measure changes specifically for the Barndorff-Nielsen--Shephard model, which has $X$ being a Brownian motion and $h$ the exponential kernel.

 In particular, under the pricing measure $\Q$, $\log(S/S_{0})=X_{\T}-\log\phi_{X_{1}}(-\ii)\T+\rho Y-\imath\log\phi_{Y_{1}}(-\ii\rho)$ is a semimartingale with characteristics\footnote{Note that the characteristic exponents $\log\phi_{Y_{1}}$ and $\log\phi_{X_{1}}$ have the integrals with respect to the L\'{e}vy measures written in different forms -- only the latter has employed an integrable truncation function (id).
 Also, in case $\rho=0$, $\nu_{Y}(\dd(\rho^{-1}z))$ is the zero measure.}